 As a member of the school community, you have the right to file complaints of discrimination and harassment.
-Complaint investigations will be conducted in a fair, respectful and consistent manner.
+Complaint investigations will be conducted in a respectful, transparent and unbiased manner consistent with CSHA policies and procedures.

 All members of the CSHA community are expected to comply with the terms and conditions of this policy and to take appropriate measures to ensure that prohibited conduct does not occur.
-Disciplinary action, up to and including dismissal from the school with no opportunity for re-admission, will be taken against any student who is in violation of this policy.
+Disciplinary action, up to and including dismissal from the school with no opportunity for readmission, will be taken against any student who is in violation of this policy.